Why scope is a common source of confusion

 Does this page tell me whether my business is in scope?

 No. This page explains how scope provisions work at a general level.
 Application depends on the statutory criteria.
-The HFSS Regulations publication provides detailed commentary on the scope provisions.
+The HFSS Promotion & Placement publication provides detailed commentary on the scope provisions.

 Does this page replace legislation or legal advice?